 The membership status of any member who resigns from the APA shall be reinstated upon approval of the Board of Directors; provided that the member:

-Qualifies for the class of membership to which they qualified for at the time of resignation;
+Qualifies for the class of membership to which they qualified for at the time of resignation.

 Meets all APA financial obligations for the year in which reinstatement is sought.